Season's Readings! All books are 25% OFF until December 2nd!

-Stand the Sacred Tree isn’t fiction.
-Nor is it non-fiction.
-It is about the truth of John Weier’s life as a traveler.
-It is a book of nature, and birds, and water (or the lack of it), about the joy of life and the sorrow of illness.
+Stand the Sacred Tree is book of travel and nature, birds and water (or the lack of it), the joy of life and the sorrow of illness.

-In his adventures, Weier discovers people who are obsessed with place, with travel; each destination, each trip without exception leading to another.
+What he discovers is people obsessed with place, with travel; each destination, each trip without exception leading to another.
 Each new landscape brings new exotic birds and flowers, new friends.
 Yet everywhere there is always something haunting and familiar.